medusajs/medusa/docs/content/advanced/backend/entities/overview.md

 ---
 description: 'Learn what entities are in the Medusa server.
-Entities represent tables in the database as classes.
 There are entities in the Medusa server, and developers can create custom entities.'
 ---

 # Entities